mcjkurz/qhchina/README.md

 This repository contains:

 1. **Python Package**: The `qhchina` package for Chinese text analysis in humanities research
-2. **Lab Website**: The QHChina Lab website with information about our research, projects, resources, and documentation
+2. **Lab Website**: The QHChina Lab website located in the `/docs` folder with information about our research, projects, resources, and documentation

 ## Python Package Features